Answer a few simple questions to make your document in minutes

 The person granting permission is known as the "principal," while the individuals or organizations gaining authority are called the "agents."
 Designed for Florida residents, our Power of Attorney for health care can be used in Miami-Dade County, Broward County, Palm Beach County, and in all other counties across the state.
 All Florida Medical PoA forms from Rocket Lawyer can be tailored to address your specific situation.
 This essential document will provide confirmation to medical providers and other parties that your chosen representative(s) can make choices for you when you are not able.

-It's very easy to give or receive the authority you may need with a free Florida Healthcare Power of Attorney template from Rocket Lawyer:
+It's very easy to give or receive the authority you may need with a free Florida Medical Power of Attorney template from Rocket Lawyer:

 This method, in many cases, would end up being notably less expensive and less time-consuming than hiring a conventional attorney.
 If needed, you can prepare this Medical PoA on behalf of your spouse or another relative, and then help them sign once you've drafted it.
 Please keep in mind that for a PoA form to be considered legally valid, the principal must be a mentally competent adult when they sign.
 In the event that the principal is already unable to make their own decisions, a conservatorship might be required.
 When facing this situation, it is best for you to talk to an attorney.